geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 Great.
 Okay, what's last set?
 Let's move on to this.

 ##### **Qazalin** [[00:21:23](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1283)]
 Emerge the memory graph that you can try it out.
 It's a master.
 And yeah, I'm going to work on this.
 A way to go from like a buffer to the actual kernel to the actual node in the kernel graph.
 They can see clearly like which buffer.
-It's hold on to and why I tried llama.
+It's hold on to and why I tried LLaMA.
 It looks like the.
 Graph just grows.
 And it allocated 24 gigabytes.

 ##### **Chenyu** [[00:21:58](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1318)]
-So you say you tried llama.
+So you say you tried LLaMA.
 What was the thing to try?

 ##### **Qazalin** [[00:22:03](https://www.youtube.com/watch?v=U-UYchhy_dY&t=1323)]
 Just a script that you merged with the ML product.